 If you are hooked on this green powerhouse powder like I am, then you will love to hear about this ingenious way of using it – in pancake batter.

-The pancakes are made with rolled oats, some hemp seeds, and honey for sweetness, so you can imagine how incredibly delicious they must taste.
+The pancakes are made with rolled oats, some hemp seeds, and honey for sweetness.

 Per Serving: